Yu-Group/covid19-severity-prediction/readme.md

+# Overview

+**Goal**: prioritizing where to send medical supplies (i.e. ventilators, masks, etc.), in collaboration with [response4life](https://response4life.org/)

+For daily visualizations, see the [project website](https://yu-group.github.io/covid19-severity-prediction/)

+1. **Approach**
+    - predict expected deaths/cases at the county-level
+    - we use many features at the county-level, such as demographics, comorbidity statistics, voting data
+    - estimate supplies/need based on available data (e.g. number of icu beds, personnel in hospital)
+    - filter hospitals and score them according to their expected demand for additional supplies
+    - we use simple models, some which are fit individually to each county, and some fit jointly to the entire country
+2. **Data**
+    - county-level: daily confirmed cases + deaths, demographics, comorbidity statistics, voting data, local gov. action data, population density, risk factors from medicare (e.g. diabetes, respiratory disease, other chronic conditions)
+    - hospital-level: information about hospitals (e.g. number of icu beds, hospital type, location)
+3. **Results**
+    - pretty decent predictions for number of deaths a few days in the future

 # Quickstart with the data + models

 This section details how to quickly download and get started with the data + models.